merative/acd-containers/src/pages/clouddocs/customizing.md

 ## Legacy Cartridge Deployment

-1. The consumer uses the {{site.data.keyword.wh-acd_short}} Configuration Editor to create a new cartridge (or modify an existing one) and customizes the contents (artifacts) of the cartridge to their domain.
+1. The consumer uses the IBM Clinical Data Annotator Configuration Editor to create a new cartridge (or modify an existing one) and customizes the contents (artifacts) of the cartridge to their domain.
 After that, the consumer will **Export** the cartridge in order to save a snapshot of the cartridge.
-2. The consumer deploys the cartridge snapshot (a zip file) to  {{site.data.keyword.wh-acd_short}} using _POST /v1/deploy_ API.
+2. The consumer deploys the cartridge snapshot (a zip file) to  IBM Clinical Data Annotator using _POST /v1/deploy_ API.
 In the following curl example, the consumer's cartridge file is `./my_cartridges/name_of_cartridge_file.zip`, and `update=false` means do not update the resource if it already exists.
 Specifying the **update=true** parameter on the deploy API to update an existing cartridge.

     Replace `{apikey}` and `{url}` with the actual API key and URL in the following example.
 A successful cartridge deploy will result in <q>201 Created</q> if it is a new resource, or <q>200 OK</q> if `update=true` was specified and the existing resource was updated.